 For Member States that have not adopted the euro as their currency, fluctuations in the exchange rate of the national currency against the euro can also have an impact on the threshold assessment.
 To ensure legal certainty, Member States should determine whether to consider the monthly exchange rate in force at the time of the publication of the call for interest, the application of the project or the selection or the approval of the project at national level.
 This will neutralise the risk of cost variations due solely to exchange rate fluctuations.
 On the basis of the exchange rate considered, the managing authority will be able to determine whether an operation/project/lump sum is to be considered below or above the defined thresholds.
 The choice made by Member States should be specified in the eligibility rules applicable to the programme.

-Note: It is not possible to apply real costs to projects with public support < EUR 50.000 if after submitting the application and the deduction of the ineligible expenditure, projects fall below the threshold.
+Note for ESF projects: When defining the eligible expenditure in the document setting out the conditions for support, it is not possible to apply real costs to projects that after submitting their application and the deduction of the ineligible expenditure, fall below the threshold of public support of EUR 50 000.

 Fund-specific